abdulkader902017/wounds-seg/README.md

-# Wound Segmentation using DeepLabV3+ (ResNet50)
+# Wound Segmentation using U-NET (ResNet50)

 This repository contains Python code for **semantic segmentation of chronic wounds** from images.
-It leverages the **DeepLabV3+** model with a **ResNet50** encoder, trained on a custom dataset of wound images and their corresponding annotations.
+It leverages the **U-NET* model with a **ResNet50** encoder, trained on a custom dataset of wound images and their corresponding annotations.
 The goal is to accurately delineate wound boundaries for medical analysis.

 ## Table of Contents